JochemTolsma/SNA-4-Social-Scientists/docs/045-Socionets.md

 In what follows I will focus on RSiena and I have several reasons for this:

-1. we can use the micro-mechansism not only to explain the evoluation of network structure but also of network composition.
-Phrased otherwise, With this method (and the right type of data) it is possible to distinguish between selection and influence processes
+1. We can use the micro-mechanism not only to explain the evolution of network structure but also of network composition.
+Phrased otherwise, with this method (and the right type of data) it is possible to distinguish between selection and influence processes
 2. I have way more expertise with RSiena than with ergm^[naturally this does not mean I have a lot of expertise in RSiena]
-3. I think this book has something to add to the current Turorials for and introductions of RSiena.
+3. I think this book has something to add to the current Tutorials for and introductions of RSiena.

 ## Goal